Abdusshh/email_scheduler_qstash_python/blog.md

 tags: [qstash, python, sdk, sendgrid, django]
 ---

-In this post, we will demonstrate how to build an email scheduler using the [QStash Python SDK](https://upstash.com/docs/oss/sdks/py/qstash/overview) in combination with [SendGrid](https://sendgrid.com/en-us/solutions/email-api) and Django.
+In this blog, we will demonstrate how to build an email scheduler using the [QStash Python SDK](https://upstash.com/docs/oss/sdks/py/qstash/overview) in combination with [SendGrid](https://sendgrid.com/en-us/solutions/email-api) and Django.

 ### Motivation